AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 ### Next steps {#next-steps}

 By reading this document, you can now use this logic to highlight meaningful relationships or overlaps between disparate datasets.
-The ability to identify products from different datasets that have a significant similarity in their characteristics or attributes, has numerous real-world applications.
+The ability to identify products from different datasets that have a significant similarity in their characteristics or attributes has numerous real-world applications.
 This logic could be used for scenarios such as:

-- Product matching: To group or recommend similar products to customers.
+- Product matching: to group or recommend similar products to customers.
-- Data cleansing: To improve data quality.
+- Data cleansing: to improve data quality.
 - Market basket analysis: to provide insights into customer behavior, preferences, and potential cross-selling opportunities.

-If you have not already done so, you are recommended to read the [AI/ML feature pipeline overview](../data-distiller/ml-feature-pipelines/overview.md).
+If you haven't already done so, you are recommended to read the [AI/ML feature pipeline overview](../data-distiller/ml-feature-pipelines/overview.md).
 Use that overview to learn how Data Distiller and your preferred machine learning can build custom data models that support your marketing use cases with Experience Platform data.